MorganBergen/probability-statistics/01-midterm/README.md

 -  $P(X \leq 200) = 100 - P(X \leq 200) = 1 - (1 - e^{-0.01 \times 200}) = e^{-0.01 \times 200} = 0.1353$

-###  8.27

-in a chemical process, the amount of a certain type of impurity in the output is difficult to control and is thus a random variable.  speculation is that the population mean amount of the impurity is $0.20$ gram per gram of output.  it is known that the standard deviation is $0.1$ gram per gram.  an experiment is conducted to gain more insight regarding the speculation that $\mu = 0.2$.  the process is run on a lab scale $50$ times and the sample average $\bar{x}$ turns out to be $0.23$ gram per gram.  comment on the speculation that the mean amount of impurity is $0.20$ gram per gram.  make use of the central limit theorem in your work.

-###  8.30

-the mean score for freshman on an aptitude test at a certain college is $540$ with a standard deviation of $50$.  assume the means to be measured to any degree of accuracy.  what is the probability that two groups selected at random, consisting of $32$ and $50$ students, respectively will differ in their mean scores by

-a.  more than 20 points

-b.  an amount between $5$ and $10$ points?

-<br><br><br><br><br><br><br><br><br><br><br><br><br><br>

 ###  6.17 example

 **question**